21 CFR Part 11 compliance – PDF & Key Things to Know

 SciNote is a trusted solution used by the researchers at the FDA.
 In this article, we have listed critical details about FDA 21 CFR Part 11 compliance on electronic records and electronic signatures.

 In a regulated environment, digital information is governed by FDA 21 CFR Part 11 in the US (or EU Annex 11 within the European Union).
 This is a set of instructions and guidelines about the creation, authentication and maintenance of digital records.

 Compliance is a complex and resource-consuming process, it’s not limited to just buying and installing a “21 CFR Part 11 compliant” software.
-The whole system needs to be verified – and only when all the pieces of the puzzle are linked together, the laboratory can say it is 21 CFR Part 11 compliant.
+The whole electronic systems for keeping records needs to be verified – and only when all the pieces of the puzzle are linked together, the laboratory can say it is 21 CFR Part 11 compliant.